albar965/littlenavmap-manual/src/en/MENUS.rst

 stacked dock windows.

 Note that the ``Flight Plan Calculation`` window cannot be docked and remains in floating state.
+The altitude from the current flight plan is not copied to the calculation window when using this function.

 .. _main-toolbar-options: